kozabrada123/Aternos-On-Discord/README.md

 ![LOC](https://img.shields.io/tokei/lines/github/kozabrada123/Aternos-On-Discord-Update)

-A Discord bot made in Python which manages an Aternos Minecraft server.
+An Aternos Discord bot made in Python which manages an Aternos Minecraft server.

-Logins to Aternos and can start the server and take commands from Discord.
+Logins to Aternos and can show status, launch the server and more.

 <br/>